arafatm/arafatm.github.io/_articles/agile/shape-up.md

 When it was time to test the first piece of the interview app, the team knew there would be sensitive data from real interviews going into it.
 They needed to protect it with some kind of authentication.
-Rather than building full username and password support—or even integrating a third-party solution—they just used plain HTTPAuth to hard-code a password.
+Rather than building full username and password support - or even integrating a third-party solution - they just used plain HTTPAuth to hard-code a password.

 ![Screenshot of the interview app protected with HTTPAuth.
 The site is greyed